isaokozakai/current-weather-client/README.md

-# Imdex Coding Challenge Client
+# Current Weather App for Client
 This is a client project for a current weather search application

 ## Features